 Go for the Roth

 In some cases, you can put your dollars into a Roth IRA along with the money you put into your 401(k) or 403(b) plan.
 The money you put into a Roth IRA is not tax-deductible, but the earnings will be tax-free when you retire since you pay the taxes upfront.
-The most money you can put into a Roth IRA in 2006, if you're under 50 years old, is $6,000.
+The most money you can put into a Roth IRA in 2020 and 2021, if you're under 50 years old, is $6,000.
 That amount goes up to $7,000 if you're over 50.
-Assuming a 7% rate of return, the amount of $6,000 a year will grow to nearly $208,000 in 21 years.
+Assuming a 7% rate of return, the amount of $6,000 a year would grow to just over $288,000 in 21 years.

 Don't Be Too Conservative

 Even at 45 or 50 years old, you have at least two decades for your retirement earnings to grow.
 There's still time to invest a large portion of your funds into proven stocks, or, better yet, mutual funds.
 Just do your research before you make any big decisions.

 Consider Moving or Downsizing

 If you live in an area with a high cost of living, moving to a less costly area and putting the money you save into your retirement account could make a big impact in your ability to amass a nice nest egg.

 If your kids have left the nest and you're still living in a big house that has appreciated, consider selling it and buying a smaller, less expensive home.
 You'll save not only on your mortgage payment, but in less obvious places like the cost of heating, cooling, insuring, and repairing your home, property taxes, etc. You can sock all the savings away for retirement or use some of them to enjoy your life now.

 Take on a Second Job

 If you're worried about ever being able to amass enough money to retire, consider taking on a second job and invest all your earnings towards retirement.
 Plenty of people also continue to work part-time jobs after they retire.